sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 3. What does the message "[ ERROR ]: Unable to create ports for node with id" mean?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Most likely, Model Optimizer does not know how to infer output shapes of some layers in the given topology.
-To lessen the scope, compile the list of layers that are custom for Model Optimizer: present in the topology, absent in the :ref:`list of supported layers <doxid-openvino_docs__m_o__d_g_prepare_model__supported__frameworks__layers>` for the target framework.
+To lessen the scope, compile the list of layers that are custom for Model Optimizer: present in the topology, absent in the :ref:`list of supported layers <resources__supp_fram_layers>` for the target framework.
 Then, refer to available options in the corresponding section in the :ref:`Custom Layers in Model Optimizer <extensibility__model_optimizer>` page.

 .. _question-4: